 European aluminum windows also feature something called a “warm edge spacer”.
-A warm edge spacer is the barrier between the glazing units or panes of glass.
-Our windows have a high-performance spacer, which serves multiple functions: – It accommodates stress caused by thermal expansion and pressure changes. – It provides a gas tight seal that prevents the loss of Argon or Krypton gas (which also has insulative value) in the unit. – It provides a moisture barrier that prevents water that would fog the unit called desiccants.
+A warm-edge spacer is a barrier between the glazing units or panes of glass.
+Our windows have a high-performance spacer, which serves multiple functions: – It accommodates stress caused by thermal expansion and pressure changes. – It provides a gas-tight seal that prevents the loss of Argon or Krypton gas (which also has insulative value) in the unit. – It provides a moisture barrier that prevents water that would fog the unit called desiccants.

 – It provides an insulating barrier reducing the formation of interior condensation near the edge.
 The warm edge spacer allows for greater performance and increased energy efficiency, which is crucial during cold winter months (and summer heat).
 The wider the thermal break the better the window will insulate.
 Our windows are equipped to perform with large continuous thermal breaks ranging from 1 3/8” to 2 3/8” throughout the frame, compared to poorly insulated windows with only a ½” thermal break, if that.